-- Government Regulations
+- Economy

 - Competing Programmatic Challenges

-- Economy
+- Public Policy changes

 - Competing Public priorities

-- Public Policy changes
+- Government Regulations

 - Appropriations changes

 There are many external factors that could affect the research programs mentioned here.
 None of these can be predicted at a level of precision that would suggest modifications of research protocols, and certainly none of them can be controlled locally.
 As noted above, regardless of these external factors, it is assumed that the fruit and vegetable industry will continue to be a major contributor to Washington,s agricultural economy.
 The programs described here will change in response to external factors as necessary but will strive to continue to be responsive to grower needs.